dorinandreidragan/books-inventory/docs/01-testing-minimal-web-api.md

 }
 ```

----

-## Keep It Clean: Reusable Extension Methods ✨

-Testing should be easy, not filled with repeated code for serialization and deserialization.
-Let’s clean things up with some helper methods.
+## kill boilerplate with sharp extensions

+Don't repeat yourself.
+Don’t clutter tests with serialization logic.
+Add these extensions and move on.

 ```csharp
 using System.Text;